rhutshab/directory-organizer/README.md

-markdown_content = """# 🗂️ Smart Directory Organizer
+# 🗂️ Smart Directory Organizer

 A lightweight, highly resilient Windows background daemon that intercepts internet downloads in real-time and allows you to instantly route them to custom categories.